sandeshgrangdan/antivirus/README.md

 ```

 ### Environment Variables
-- **ANTIVIRUS_WEBHOOK_URLS**:: The environment variable that stores the webhook URLs used for sending notifications.
+- **ANTIVIRUS_WEBHOOK_URLS**: The environment variable that stores the webhook URLs used for sending notifications.
 Ensure that this variable is set to the correct URL(s) before running the utility `--notify "Google Chat"` option.

 ## Contributing
 Contributions are welcome!
 Please submit a pull request or open an issue to discuss any changes or improvements.